edgelesssys/marblerun/docs/docs/workflows/recover-coordinator.md

 curl --cacert marblerun-temp.pem --data-binary @recovery_key_decrypted https://$MARBLERUN/recover
 ```

 On success, the Coordinator applies the sealed state again.
-If the Coordinator can't restore the state with the uploaded key, an error will be returned in the logs and the `/recover` endpoint will stay open for further interaction.
+If the Coordinator can't restore the state with the uploaded key, an error will be returned in the logs, and the `/recover` endpoint will stay open for further interaction.

 ## Multi-party recovery

 <enterpriseBanner/>

 If you've [configured your MarbleRun deployment for multi-party recovery](define-manifest.md#multi-party-recovery), send each party the corresponding [recovery secret](set-manifest.md).
 Ask them to perform the steps above.
-Once all parties have uploaded their secrets, the Coordinator recovers the sealed state and continues operation.
+Once all parties have uploaded their secrets, the Coordinator recovers the sealed state and continues its operations.